51 Best Gifts for Travelers

 Gifts for the Adventurer

 These aren't just good gifts.
 They're must-haves for trips off the grid.
 We love, love, love Solo Stove's line of fire pits, and the company's camp stoves are the same, just smaller and more portable.
 For creature comforts, Rumpl's packable line of blankets now includes a super-soft sherpa collection.
 And Helinox camp chairs have the ability to add leg attachments for an outdoor rocking chair.
-As a practical gift for backpackers and hikers, the LifeStraw water filter is a must for emergency kits, and it's under $30.
+As a practical gift for backpackers and hikers, the LifeStraw water filter is a must for emergency kits, and it's just over $30.

 Gifts for the Over-Packer

-For the traveler who loves to pack, these handy gadgets and accessories might help shore up some suitcase space for....more stuff.
+For the traveler who loves to pack, these handy gadgets and accessories might help shore up some suitcase space for ... more stuff.
 This tiny iron from Brookstone is great for smoothing out wrinkled collars in a hurry.
 (And this writer swears by the compact T3 hair straightener!)
 For toiletries, these nifty capsules from Cadence are magnetic so they stick together for the most efficient toiletries bag we've ever seen.
-And Paravel's compression packing cubes made our list of best packing cubes for their space-saving abilities and monogram options.
+Paravel's compression packing cubes made our list of best packing cubes for their space-saving abilities and monogram options.

 Gifts for the Vintage-Obsessed Traveler

 Celebrate the golden age of ocean liners and fancy plane travel with these retro gifts.
 Paravel has some fun, vintage-inspired luggage and bags such as this train case.
 And when was the last time you saw a hatbox?!
 Calpak makes them in tons of sizes.
 The small is perfect for Mickey ears or knot headbands.
 For something totally timeless, you can't go wrong with a weekender bag.
-This vegan leather bag from West Elm has a great cognac color and, unlike leather bags of the same size, it's a fraction of the cost.
+This vegan leather bag from Fawn Design has a great cognac color and, unlike leather bags of the same size, it's a fraction of the cost.

 Gifts for the Travel Photographer